After the Police finally tracked him down, Matthew makes a deal with them.

 Matthew added, "You're right.
 I can't use this on people.
 It would be best to use it on an emergency basis for opening vaults or smashing walls or things like that."

 "Let's go to the next tests.
-We are going to see how strong you really are and your invulnerability."
+We are going to see how strong you are and your invulnerability."

 "Good, after the bomb incident, I have wondered about my strength and invulnerability."

 "Well, we know you are invulnerable to at least bomb blasts.
 Let's knock down that old tower over there.
-Go to the side of the building and lift up as much as you can.
+Go to the side of the building and lift as much as you can.
 Try to lift it out of the ground."

 Matthew went over to the edge of the old radar tower and looked for someplace to grab.
 He kept walking around the building until he found a part of the base that was already exposed.
 He bent down and saw where the edge of the tower met the earth.
 He scooped away some of the dirt so he could see the edge better.
 After scooping out the dirt. he put his hands underneath the base of the tower and lifted.